1963 San Diego Chargers season: Game summary

-AFL Championship Game: vs. Boston Patriots
+AFL championship game: vs. Boston Patriots

 Favored by six points heading into the game, San Diego thrashed the Patriots 51–10 to gain their only league title to date.

 On the game's second play, Lincoln broke through a large hole in the middle of the line and gained 56 yards before being tackled at the Boston 4; two plays later, Rote ran the ball up the middle himself and scored a 2-yard touchdown.
 The Patriots went three-and-out, and Lincoln broke free again two plays later, this time taking a pitch to the left and racing along the sideline for an easy 67-yard touchdown.
 Boston was able to get on the scoreboard with a touchdown drive of their own, but San Diego scored again four plays into their response, with Lowe taking a pitch to the right, threading through would-be tacklers near the sideline and cutting back inside to complete a 58-yard touchdown run.
 Having run only ten offensive plays, San Diego had three rushes of 50-plus yards and a 21–7 lead.
 In the 2nd quarter, back-to-back sacks by Ladd and Faison forced a Patriots punt, Lincoln broke off a 44-yard run, and Blair extended the lead with a field goal.
 Boston managed a field goal of their own, but San Diego came back with another touchdown drive, Lincoln's receptions of 11 and 24 yards helping to set up Norton's 14-yard touchdown from a pass in the left flat.
 Mitinger intercepted Parilli a play later, and San Diego led 31–10 at halftime.

 Lowe fumbled on the first Charger play of the second half, but the San Diego defense forced a punt.
 Lincoln had a 32-yard gain on a swing pass on the following drive, setting up an Alworth touchdown; the flanker leaped and outfought a defensive back to pull in a long pass from Rote before completing a 48-yard touchdown.
 Hadl replaced Rote later in the game and was involved in the final two Charger touchdowns, finding Lincoln wide open over the middle on a 25-yard pass on 4th and 2, then scoring himself on a 1-yard run.

 Lincoln gained 329 yards from scrimmage, setting an AFL/NFL playoff record that still stands.
 He won the game's MVP award after receiving 38 of the 39 available votes.
 In total, San Diego gained 610 yards and scored seven touchdown against a defense that had been highly respected coming into the game.
 Gillman had drawn up an offensive game plan he dubbed 'Feast or Famine', using motion to confuse Boston's blitzers and spring his running backs for several large gains.
 Post-match, he described his team as having the greatest balance of any team he had coached.
+Chargers won their only AFL Championship title but in 1964 lose to the Buffalo Bills 20-7.